Aging and Reliability of Quantum Networks: Description of the model and the numerical calculations

 We simulate the behaviour of a network and a chain.
 We consider failure of devices on a different timescale (hours or days) than link generation (seconds).
 Therefore we assume that for the time of one entanglement generation attempt the network or the chain has a fixed configuration of working and non-working devices.
 The considered network is shown in \cref{fig:simple} and no multiplexing is used.
 Due to the aging process, some links might not work, so that one cannot establish entanglement with them.
 Using symmetries, we need to consider five different network configurations which are shown in \cref{fig:paths}.

 The chain is of the type shown in \cref{fig:repeaterchain}.
 It consist of $M=6$ segments with a multiplicity of $N=3$.
 Due to failures, we might establish entanglement on segments with lower multiplicity.
 Taking symmetries into account, we have 28 different functional configurations of multiplicities.
-This number results from taking all combinations of $1$, $2$ and $3$ functional links per edge up to symmetry.
-For example, the first configurations would be $(1,1,1,1,1,1)$, $(1,1,1,1,1,2)$, $(1,1,1,1,1,3)$ and $(1,1,1,1,2,2)$, where the first three all have one functional link in the first $5$ edges and $1$, $2$, $3$ link(s) in the last edge, respectively.
-The last configuration has one link in the first four edges and two links in the last two edges.
+This number results from taking all combinations of $1$, $2$ and $3$ functional connections per edge up to symmetry.
+For example, the first configurations would be $(1,1,1,1,1,1)$, $(1,1,1,1,1,2)$, $(1,1,1,1,1,3)$ and $(1,1,1,1,2,2)$, where the first three all have one functional connection in the first $5$ edges and $1$, $2$, $3$ connection(s) in the last edge, respectively.
+The last configuration has one connection in the first four edges and two connections in the last two edges.
 Note that the second configuration is symmetric to every permutation $(1,1,1,1,2,1)$, $(1,1,1,2,1,1)$ etc.~of it.

 We modeled $6 \times 10^6$ data points for each configuration of the network.
 Here, each data point is generated by a simulation of the process of entanglement generation until success was achieved.
 Consequently, each data point consists of a time stamp and a fidelity of the distributed state.
 From the obtained data we calculate the secret-key rate $R= r/ \langle T \rangle$ of the BB84 protocol which is computed as the fraction of the secret-key fraction $r$ and the average waiting time $\langle T \rangle$.
 We give here a short overview, for a more detailed discussion see Ref. \cite{li2021}.
 The secret-key fraction for a Werner state with visibility $w$ is given by